If you’re redoing the website for your professional services firm how should you go about choosing your developer and content management system?

 On the customization front we’ve seen no evidence that WordPress is less customizable than anything else out there and significant evidence over the last 13 years that the WordPress core software keeps pace with changes on the web.

-On the security front developers know that mentioning ‘security’ pushes all the hot buttons of your average law firm.
+Developers know that mentioning ‘security’ pushes all the hot buttons of your average law firm.
 And a quick Google search will highlight mentions of WordPress exploits.
 Yet the fact that your average newspaper tends to highlight crime in your neighbourhood because that sells more copies doesn’t actually mean you are inherently unsafe (whatever some politicians may say).

 WordPress is targeted by hackers simply because it has the biggest marketshare (and equally when an exploit emerges is therefore mentioned more on the web).
 So exactly like Microsoft Windows, WordPress and its plugins need to have patches applied (no patches = poor security).
 In addition since version 3.7 released in 2013 it’s been able to automatically apply security patches and has a wide range of security plugins like Wordfence which will harden it further if you wish.

 Finally, just in case you’re wondering, we don’t do web development and we also know that not all our clients will choose WordPress for their next website rebuild.
 But we do think WordPress should be on your shortlist when you choose both a CMS and a developer.
+For a detailed analysis of things you should think about in picking the developer rather than the CMS read this article.